 First, let it be known to all that I am not a doctor or even close to a qualified medical expert.
 What I am offering here are some tips for coping with knee pain from someone who has lived with a bone-on-bone arthritic condition in her left knee for the last four years.

 I don’t know what I would have done without my steroid shots.
-You can get them every six weeks and they have alleviated much of my knee pain.
-When the steroid shots started to be less effective, I turned to the gel shots (Hyalgan gel is one).
+You can get them every six weeks, and they have alleviated much of my knee pain.
+When the steroid shots became less effective, I turned to gel shots (Hyalgan gel is one).
 These are more expensive and may not be covered by insurance.
-I didn’t find them that helpful (and they are more painful when administered) but others say they have worked well for them.
+I didn’t find them that helpful (and they are more painful when administered), but others say they have worked well for them.

 Having lived on daily doses of Advil and Aleve, I can testify that these can really help.
 They do eliminate a large portion of the knee pain.
 Tylenol just does not work as well.
-But, as with any drug they become less effective the more you take them.
-Plus they have a tendency to cause stomach problems.
+But, as with any drug, they become less effective the more you take them.
+Plus, they tend to cause stomach problems.
 So beware.

 Also, many vitamins do help.
 Don’t forget your Glucosamine and your Fish Oil.
-Both of these help solve some of the issues.
-Others also swear by a daily dose of red tart cherry juice (hard to swallow), spicy foods (add turmeric, cumin, ginger and red pepper to your diet) and at least three cups of green tea a day.
+Both of these will help solve some of the issues.
+Others also swear by a daily dose of red tart cherry juice (hard to swallow), spicy foods (add turmeric, cumin, ginger, and red pepper to your diet), and at least three cups of green tea a day.
 See what might work for you.

 Although I haven’t fulfilled this goal, one of the best things you can do is lose weight.
 But, in an attempt to do something on the physical side, I have been working with a physical therapist on exercises for my knee pain.
 The stretches and the strengthening of surrounding muscles really ease some of the pain.

-But, remember to make sure you are exercising in a way that doesn’t cause more damage.
+But remember to make sure you are exercising in a way that doesn’t cause more damage.
 Certain exercises, like swimming and biking, are great.
 If you’re considering taking up running or mountain climbing, you might want to think again.
 You also need to make sure your shoes are providing the proper support because this can make a huge difference in how your knees feel on a daily basis.
 I haven’t worn heels for a number of years and this helps too.
 And, even if you also don’t wear heels and spend your days in a pair of flats, you still need to make sure they have an adequate amount of arch support.
 Simple changes like these can truly affect the amount of knee pain you experience.

-So after the four years of dealing with the issue, I have scheduled the surgery.
+So after four years of dealing with the issue, I have scheduled the surgery.
 I will let you know how that goes.
 And in the meantime, stay off the internet or ignore all the horror stories you hear.
-It is the doctor recommended solution to chronic knee pain.
+It is the doctor-recommended solution to chronic knee pain.